RT Community

 • Is inappropriately sexually suggestive or contains explicit sexual content (including nudity).

 • Invades others’ privacy.
-For example, don’t post other people’s phone numbers, email addresses, mailing addresses, or other personal information, and don’t post links to phishing or other malware sites or any that contain a software virus.
+For example, don’t post other people’s phone numbers, email addresses, mailing addresses, or other personal information, and don’t post links to phishing or malware sites or any sites that may contain a software virus.

-• Attempts to drown out other people’s opinions, including posting from multiple accounts or coordinating with others to do so, including setting up fake accounts.
+• Attempts to drown out other people’s opinions, including posting from multiple accounts or coordinating with others to do so, and/or setting up fake accounts.

 • Includes false statements or misinformation with the intention of misleading others.

-• Constitutes unauthorized or unsolicited advertising, junk or bulk e-mail (you may know it as “spam”), chain letters, any other form of unauthorized solicitation, or any form of lottery or gambling.
+• Constitutes unsolicited advertising, junk or bulk e-mail (you may know it as “spam”), chain letters, any other form of unauthorized solicitation, or any form of lottery or gambling.
+This includes promoting people or firms and adding links or hashtags – personal or otherwise.

 • Encourages conduct that could constitute a criminal offense or give rise to civil liability.

-• Impersonates any person or entity, including any employee or representative of Rotten Tomatoes.
+• Impersonates any person or entity, including an employee or representative of Rotten Tomatoes.

-• Has an inappropriate username or display image.
+• Uses an inappropriate username, language, or display image.

 Comments are closed.